amejiarosario/amejiarosario.github.io/source/_drafts/How-can-developers-reduce-stress.md

 If you don't rest properly, the next day your focus will be all over the place.
 Also, the urge to procrastinate will be strong in you.
 Your mind will be looking for any chance to get a break.

 Solution?
 Have some **planned** downtime!
 After some time of work well done, reward yourself with something that you enjoy.
 Playtime!
 Do something that put a smile on your face 😊.
 Do something that makes you laugh 🤣.

-The life can't be all broccoli and not desert.
+> Life can't be all broccoli and not desert.

 Have some fun and plan for it!

 ## Write ✍️